JennieLin08/api_countries/README.md

 * ...

 <!-- Create Api Countries
  install HTTParty
  restful api : REST Countries

- create 4 endpoints
+show output in postman with http_method get and url :https://restcountries.com/v3.1 key
+  1. page
+  2. qry
+value for page
-1. get all countries
+  1. all
+  2. name
+  3. language
+  4. capital
+  5. region
+value for qry
+  1. name (name of country)
-2. get country by name
+  2. language of the country
-3. get country by language
+  3. capital of the country
-4. get country by capital
+  4. region of the country
-create routes for every endpoints -->
+create an error message
+ -->